 UIC operates a number of bus routes for faculty, staff, and students.
 They are free, but you must show an ICard to get on board.
-Click here to see a map and information on the hours of each route.
+UIC bus map and information lists the hours of each route.

 Does Metra offer a college student discount?

 At this time Metra does not offer a discount for college students.
-Metra does offer monthly passes that can save money.
-Get more information at a Metra Station or from their website.
+Metra does offer monthly passes that can save money though.
+Get more information at a Metra Station or from the Metra website.

 What information is available for students who drive and want to share their ride?

 The Commuter Student Resource Center and Office of Sustainability operate the UIC-iCarpool program.
-Click here to access the site.
 Register with the site and browse matches that exist in the system.
 UIC-iCarpool is only open to UIC faculty, staff, and students, so your match will be an existing UIC member.